wesselb/probmods/README.md

 4. For every previous `model = model.condition(x, y)` or
-   `model = model.noiseless` calls, the corresponding operations are performed on `instance` in the same order:
+   `model = model.noiseless` call, the corresponding operations are performed on `instance` in the same order:

     ```python